PolarGoose/BluetoothDevicePairing/README.md

 # BluetoothDevicePairing
-Console utility to discover and pair/connect Bluetooth and Bluetooth LE devices.
+Console utility to discover and pair or connect to Bluetooth and Bluetooth Low Energy devices.

 # System requirements
 Windows 10 1809 (10.0.17763) or higher